-- (g) In its privately-funded technology transfer program, the Contractor shall be substantially guided by the principles of U.S. Competitiveness and Fairness of Opportunity as set forth herein. - (h) When requesting approval from DOE to assert statutory copyright in a particular software package pursuant to the clause entitled "Rights in Data-Technology Transfer" (Clause I-93(e) herein), Contractor may request that commercialization of such software proceed under the provisions of this Clause H-53.
+- (3) As consideration for DOE's granting permission to elect the Subject Inventions in paragraph (g)(2) above, the Contractor agrees that upon reaching net income on the entire PFTT portfolio, 61% of net income from these Subject Inventions shall be used at the Facility for scientific research, development and education consistent with the research and development mission and objectives of the Facility.
+Net income for all other inventions, as described in paragraph (g)(1) above, shall be distributed in accordance with paragraphs (b)(1) and (e)(1) above. - (4) With respect to the Subject Inventions set forth in paragraph (g)(2) above, Contractor agrees to reimburse all allowable costs incurred with respect to each Subject Invention during the time period from six (6) months after disclosure to the Contractor until the effective date of the contract modification that incorporates this modified clause into Prime Contract No. DE-AC05-00OR22725.
+DOE agrees that the amount reimbursed will count toward PFTT Time Period 1 spending commitments. - (h) In its PFTT program, the Contractor shall be substantially guided by the principles of U.S. Competitiveness and Fairness of Opportunity as set forth herein. - (i) When requesting approval from DOE to assert statutory copyright in a particular software package pursuant to the clause entitled "Rights in Data-Technology Transfer" (Clause I-129(e) herein), Contractor may request that commercialization of such software proceed under the provisions of this Clause H-46.
 If approved, no costs of such commercialization thereafter shall be allowable, and the proceeds of such commercialization shall be treated in accordance with paragraph (a) above as if such proceeds had resulted from the commercialization of a Subject Invention.
-Upon termination or expiration of the Contract, such software will be treated as if such software were a Subject Invention elected under Contractor's privately-funded technology transfer program.
-Disposition of title to such software will be governed by the provisions of paragraphs (a)(1)-(a)(5) above, except that the \$20,000 expenditure requirement for Subject Inventions set forth in paragraph (a)(2) is not applicable to such software. - (i) Contractor's privately-funded technology transfer program shall be conducted so as to avoid interference with or adverse effects on Contractor's performance of other activities authorized by the Contract, including its government-funded technology transfer program. - (j) The Contractor shall have procedures implementing its privately-funded technology transfer program.
-Such implementing procedures shall be provided to the Contracting Officer for review and approval within ninety (90) days after execution of the contract modification authorizing privately-funded technology transfer.
-The Contracting Officer shall have thirty (30) days thereafter to approve or require specific changes to such procedures.
+Upon termination or expiration of the Contract, such software will be treated as if such software were a Subject Invention elected under Contractor's PFTT program.
+Disposition of title to such software will be governed by the provisions of paragraphs (b)(1)-(b)(5) above, except that the \$20,000 expenditure requirement for Subject Inventions set forth in paragraph (b)(2) is not applicable to such software.

-(k) To the extent it provides the most effective technology transfer program, DOE retains the right to require certain portions of Contractor's privately-funded technology transfer program to be administered by a non-laboratory employee(s).
+- (j) Contractor's PFTT program shall be conducted so as to avoid interference with or adverse effects on Contractor's performance of other activities authorized by the Contract, including its government-funded technology transfer program. - (k) The Contractor shall have procedures implementing its PFTT program.
+Such implementing procedures shall be provided to the Contracting Officer for review and approval within ninety (90) days after execution of the contract modification authorizing PFTT.
+The Contractor shall provide any proposed changes to such procedures to the Contracting Officer for review and approval prior to implementation.
+The Contracting Officer shall have thirty (30) days thereafter to approve or require specific changes to such procedures. - (1) To the extent DOE unilaterally determines: - (1) the Laboratory's mission or function is being negatively impacted; or - (2) it provides the most effective technology transfer program, DOE retains the right to require all or certain portions of Contractor's PFTT program to be administered by a non-laboratory employee(s).
+Nonlaboratory employees shall not utilize any Laboratory facilities without the prior written approval of the Contracting Officer.